joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

   { score : newScore, questions: newQuestions, waitingForQuestion: true }
   where
-    q = case state.questions `unsafeIndex` questionId of Question q' -> q' newScore = state.score + (if q.correctAnswer == answerId then 1 else 0)
+    q = case state.questions `unsafeIndex` questionId of Question q' -> q' newScore =
+      if q.correctAnswer == answerId then state.score + 1 else state.score
     answeredQuestion = Question $ q { chosenAnswer = Just answerId }
     newQuestions =
       fromJust $ updateAt questionId answeredQuestion state.questions
 ```

 This one is a little more complicated.
 First we use `unsafeIndex`
-to pull the clicked `Question` out of `state.questions`, and use pattern-matching
+to pull the clicked `Question` out of `state.questions`, along with
+pattern-matching
 to pull the question record out of the `newtype`.
-We compute a new score by
+We compute the new score by
 adding 1 to the current if the clicked `answerId` was the `correctAnswer`.
 Then we update the question at `questionId` by setting its
-`chosenAnswer` property correctly.
+`chosenAnswer` property.

 So, at this point we have `Action`s
 and we have functions that update the state in response